Planning a trip to the Big Island on a budget? Keep scrolling for these cheap and free things to do on Big Island that are $10 or less!

 10. Head to Punalu’u Bake Shop!

-One of our favorite things to do when traveling in Hawaii is hit up bakeries, snack shops, and places to find food we can’t get on the Mainland.
+One of our favorite things to do when traveling in Hawaii is to visit hit-up bakeries, snack shops, and places to find food we can’t get on the mainland.

 Whether you are looking for sweet Hawaiian bread, some delicious coffee, a souvenir for someone back home, or a hot and ready malasada, you won’t be disappointed.